amoore2600/rfdumper/README.md

 https://github.com/amoore2600/rfdumper/blob/master/retrofd.cfg

 ```
-Directory and File Layout for SD CARD on the Largest Partition
+Directory and File Layout for SD CARD on the Largest Partition, if your using Windows this is the only partions avalible on the SD card.

 ├── retrofd
 │   ├── bootscript.sh